 Therefore, the crowing of roosters causes the sun to rise.

-The Post Hoc Fallacy is committed whenever one reasons to a causal conclusion based solely on the supposed cause preceding its "effect".
-Of course, it is a necessary condition of causation that the cause precede the effect, but it is not a sufficient condition.
+The Post Hoc Fallacy is committed whenever one reasons to a causal conclusion based solely on the supposed cause preceding its alleged effect.
+Of course, it's a necessary condition of causation that the cause precede the effect, but it's not a sufficient condition.
 In other words, a cause must precede its effect, but one event's preceding another is not enough to conclude that the one caused the other.
-Thus, post hoc evidence may suggest the hypothesis of a causal relationship, which then requires further testing, but it is never sufficient evidence on its own.
+Thus, post hoc evidence may suggest the hypothesis of a causal relationship, but it is never sufficient evidence on its own to establish it.

 Post Hoc also manifests itself as a bias towards jumping to conclusions based upon coincidences.
 Superstition and magical thinking include post hoc thinking.
 For instance, when a sick person is treated by a witch doctor, or a faith healer, and becomes better afterward, superstitious people conclude that the spell or prayer was effective.
 When people treat diseases with snake oil or other quack remedies and eventually recover, they often attribute their recovery to the oil.
 Luckily for the snake oil salesmen, those who don't recover will not be around to badmouth the oil.
 Moreover, sick people usually seek treatment when their illness is at its worst, so that they are likely to begin feeling better almost immediately thereafter.
 Since most illnesses will go away on their own eventually―or the patient will die―any treatment will seem effective by this kind of thinking.
 This is why it is so important to test proposed remedies carefully, rather than jumping to conclusions based upon anecdotal evidence.